haseeb0x/Entity-Matching-Reducing-False-Positives/README.md

 ---

+## Note

+This research was conducted (in 2024) while I was working for a payment facilitator serving Muslim communities — a context where Arabic and Muslim naming conventions produce disproportionately high false positive rates in sanctions screening and adverse media searches.
+The report maps the full problem: the scale of false positives across the industry, the cost structure, the root cause (name matching without entity resolution), and the specific mechanics of why Arabic naming conventions — patronyms, high-frequency given names, transliteration variability — break existing screening systems.

+The key solution proposed in the report was multi-attribute entity matching on structured KYC data, with Fellegi-Sunter probabilistic weighting.
+On unstructured adverse media, NER-based entity extraction is proposed.
+Prototypes were created to illustrate the shift from string matching to entity resolution.

+Since this research was conducted, the compliance industry has moved aggressively in the direction this analysis pointed toward.
+Entity resolution is now the standard framing, but using far more data points than this research imagined.
+More significantly, the industry has leapfrogged rule-based and classical ML approaches entirely in favor of agentic AI systems: autonomous agents that conduct full alert investigations, write disposition narratives, and clear false positives with explainable audit trails.
+The prototypes here are not competitive with these commercial solutions.
+They were never intended to be.
+They demonstrate that the problem facing the compliance industry and customers with Arabic/Muslim names that were debanked, could be solved with the right technical architecture.

+---

 ## 1. The Problem

 Financial compliance — sanctions screening, AML monitoring, and fraud prevention — is plagued by extraordinarily high false positive rates.
 The European Central Bank reported in 2020 that **98–99% of compliance alerts are false positives**.
 Oracle and LexisNexis corroborate this, citing rates as high as 95% across financial crimes monitoring.
 In fraud prevention, up to 35% of rejected orders turn out to be legitimate, trending upward year over year (JPMorgan).